saidvandeklundert/saidvandeklundert.github.io/_posts/2020-7-1-textfsm.md

 There are a number of advantages to doing it in this way.
 First of all, since the method is decoupled from collecting the string, using it in a variety of other functions or scripts can be done without too much effort.

-Second is that you can use this method to parse the text regardess of how the string is collected.
+Second is that you can use this method to parse the text regardless of how the string is collected.
 It could be coming from a script that uses paramiko, netmiko, a file already stored, a Salt execution module or anything really.

-And lastly, it can benefit you when you are writing testcases for the various parsing methods you have.
+And lastly, it can benefit you when you are writing test cases for the various parsing methods you have.
 In case your poison is pytest, you could write something like this:

 ```python
 def test_get_version_information():